-3.7 Data collection Procedures
+3.7Data collection Procedures

-Before going to the field, the researcher obtained permission from the head 0f education department authorizing her to carry out the research.
-The researcher then visited the sampled schools to establish report, get permission from the school head teacher and arrange with subject teachers and class teachers of the randomly sampled form 3 classes to arrange for when to give out the questionnaires.
+Before going to the field, the researcher obtained permission from the head Of education department authorizing him to carry out the research.
+The researcher then visited the sample schools to establish report, get permission from the school head teacher and arrange with subject teachers and class teachers of the randomly sample form 3 classes to arrange for when to give out the questionnaires.
 Data was collected as discussed below.